heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 communication.
 It means that a datagram is sent from one host to another host and a response is expected.

-When a creating a datagram, it is possible to specify a port.
+When creating a datagram, it is possible to specify a port.
 While not mandatory, this port can be used by the receiver to know whom to reply to.

 If no port is specified, the operating system will simply assign a random port for the out going datagram.